abrhambas01/laravel-test-ez-win10/README.md

 # novice-tdd-win10
-Make testing in your PHP apps easier to setup,
+> Make testing in your PHP apps easier to setup,

-Sometimes testing in windows 10 is hard to setup
+-Sometimes testing in windows 10 is hard to setup

-You can use this in any php frameworks.. ( Laravel, Codeigniter, zend)...
+** You can use this in any php frameworks.. ( Laravel, Codeigniter, zend)... **